 Do they act and dress like a professional?
 Boots, jeans or English pants they look ready to ride, verses shorts and flip flops.

 What do they charge for a private one hour lesson, semi-private lesson (2-4 riders), group lesson (5 or more riders)?
-Note: If more than five riders in a lesson the Instructor should an Assistant.
+Note: If more than five riders in a lesson the Instructor should have an assistant.

 Factors that can affect rates: